ranveer5289/SpotifyNotifier-Windows/README.md

-SpotifyNotifier is an application which notifies current playing song in Spotify on a Windows system.
+<b>SpotifyNotifier</b> is an application which notifies current playing song in Spotify
+on a Windows system.

 Currently supports notification applications like Growl, Snarl, Notifu.